nops-io/nops-docs/pages/GettingStarted/Onboarding/onboarding-aws-with-manual-setup.md

 ## Get the auto-generated External ID in nOps ##

-When you log in to your nOps account for the first time, a pop-up screen will appear.
-This pop-up screen will guide you on how you can add your AWS account(s) to nOps.
+When you log in to your `nOps` account for the first time, a pop-up screen will appear.
+This pop-up screen will guide you on how you can add your AWS account(s) to `nOps`.
 The screen consists of three distinct sections:

 1. Getting Started